Why Trans Awareness Week Is Important

 Trans women shouldn’t have to comply with male sexual stereotypes of women just to be seen as women.
 But the clothes and the makeup become a mask to hide behind.

 I’ve heard men say that trans women are better than cisgendered women.
-And it's dangerous nonsense prompted by the fact that most cis women didn’t dress like we did, because we felt the need to push ourselves to feel validated in a male dominated world.
+And it's dangerous nonsense prompted by the fact that most cis women didn’t dress like we did, because we felt the need to push ourselves to feel validated in a male-dominated world.
 And in doing so we make ourselves into fantasy figures.
 To be objectified.
 And that’s not helping.
 It’s continuing the false narratives of the past.
 That's not to say that trans women shouldn't be able to look sexy, but we need to start championing trans women for other things.

 I hold my hand up and admit that I used the aesthetic the achieve my own goals.
 Dressing like that on social media became a means to an end, because it got me a following that gave me a platform to reach out beyond the LGBTQ+ bubble and into the homes of straight cisgendered men, so I could tell my story in my own words.
 To explain what trans women go through.
 What we have to fight against to live our lives, in the hope that it would help end the objectification.
 To paint us a real people instead of sex objects.